brains-on-code/simultaneous-fmri-and-eyetracking/README.md

 We provided all images necessary for the an exact replication of our experiment under `/images/`.
 Attention, the tasks are in German.

 If you would like to use different snippets (or a different task language), you may use our tool to generate images.
 To make the eye-tracking analysis later on more meaningful, we created images containing the code snippets.
 Thus, it is much easier to map eye-tracking gaze positions to the location within the presented code (instead of x/y coordinates without context).
-We used a custom python script to create the images from a predefined set of code snippets: [Link coming soon](#).
+We used a custom Python script to create the images from a predefined set of code snippets: [Link coming soon](#).

 We also created images for a d2 attention task, which was used after each comprehension snippet.
 You can find the Python script for the d2 image generation here: [Link coming soon](#).